Lunatic-T/Websniper/README.md

 Don't play Sol's RNG while sniping, it will delay the joining by 1-5 seconds because it unloads the game first before joining.

+To make sure it joins, open roblox by doing Win + R and enter "roblox://" then click enter, and now it will correctly join, this is just to make sure roblox is not bugging out when joining a link, roblox web client is known to be quite glitchy with joining.

+**DO NOT USE BLOXSTRAP AND COMPLETELELY DELETE IT IF YOU'RE USING IT.**

 # Discord Server
 > https://discord.gg/7zuFCT8kYJ